Should you take daily baby aspirin to prevent a heart attack or stroke?

 There are new guidelines about who should take daily baby aspirin, also known as low-dose aspirin.
 Who needs it?
 It’s complicated.
 Photo: Getty Images.

-Millions of American adults for years have been taking a daily low-dose aspirin — or baby aspirin as it’s commonly known — to prevent a heart attack or stroke.
+For years, millions of American adults had been taking a daily low-dose aspirin — or baby aspirin, as it’s commonly known — to prevent a heart attack or stroke.

-But many older adults who are not at elevated risk for heart attack or stroke should not start taking daily baby aspirin, according to new guidance from the U.S. Preventive Services Task Force.
+But many older adults who are not at elevated risk for heart attack or stroke should not start taking daily baby aspirin, according to guidance from the U.S. Preventive Services Task Force released in 2022.

 Even so, the advice is not as simple as it sounds.